Innovative Technology

 • File size: 1.3MB

-[Abstract] Objective: To establish a nucleic acid detection method for Giardia lamblia based on recombinase-aided amplification (RAA) technology and evaluate its detection sensitivity and specificity.
-Methods: The β-giardin gene of Giardia lamblia was selected as the target gene, and specific primers and a fluorescent probe were designed and synthesized to develop a fluorescence-based RAA assay system.
-The assay was validated by performing fluorescence RAA amplification using templates with varying copy numbers of a recombinant plasmid containing the B-giardin gene sequence, as well as genomic DNA from Giardia lamblia at different concentrations.
-Additionally, the specificity of the assay was assessed by amplifying genomic DNA from Giardia lamblia, Schistosoma japonicum, Clonorchis sinensis, Cryptosporidium parvum, Ascaris lumbricoides, Salmonella, and Shigella.
-Results: A reliable fluorescence RAA assay for Giardia lamblia was successfully established, enabling rapid and specific amplification of the target gene fragment under isothermal conditions (39°C) within 20 minutes.
-When using either the recombinant plasmid or Giardia lamblia genomic DNA as templates, the assay demonstrated a detection sensitivity of up to 10 copies/µL and 1 pg/µL, respectively.
-Furthermore, no amplification was observed when genomic DNA from Schistosoma japonicum, Clonorchis sinensis, Cryptosporidium parvum, Ascaris lumbricoides, Salmonella, or Shigella was used as the template, indicating excellent specificity.
-Conclusion: A simple, sensitive, and specific fluorescence RAA method has been developed for the detection of Giardia lamblia, offering a practical tool for molecular diagnostics in clinical and research settings.
+[Abstract] Objective: To establish a nucleic acid detection method for Giardia lamblia based on recombinase-mediated isothermal amplification (RAA) technology and to evaluate its detection sensitivity and specificity.
+Methods: The β-giardin gene of Giardia lamblia was selected as the target gene for detection.
+Specific primers and a fluorescent probe were designed and synthesized to establish a fluorescence-based RAA detection system.
+Fluorescence RAA amplification was performed using recombinant plasmids containing the B-giardin gene target sequence at different copy numbers and genomic DNA of Giardia lamblia at varying concentrations to assess detection sensitivity.
+Amplification was also carried out using genomic DNA from Giardia lamblia, Schistosoma japonicum, Clonorchis sinensis, Cryptosporidium parvum, Ascaris lumbricoides, Salmonella, and Shigella as templates to evaluate detection specificity.
+Results: A fluorescence RAA detection method for Giardia lamblia was successfully established.
+This method enables rapid and specific amplification of the target gene fragment under isothermal conditions (39°C) within 20 minutes.
+Using recombinant plasmids and genomic DNA of Giardia lamblia as templates, the detection sensitivity of this method reached 10 copies/μL and 1 pg/μL, respectively.
+No amplification was observed when genomic DNA from Schistosoma japonicum, Clonorchis sinensis, Cryptosporidium parvum, Ascaris lumbricoides, Salmonella, and Shigella was used as templates, demonstrating good specificity.
+Conclusion: A simple, sensitive, and specific fluorescence RAA method has been established for the detection of Giardia lamblia nucleic acids.